express42/postfix/README.md

 # Description

-Installs and configures postfix servers
+Installs and configures postfix and DKIM.
+Provides LWRPs for managing multiple instances

 # Requirements